pka/customizing-shortbread-vector-tiles/slides.md

 * Additional POIs
 * Route relations
 * More tags for special objects
-* More tags for streets or buildings
+* Additional tags for streets or buildings
 * Other / more languages

 ::: notes